Muddy Waters: Career

-Early career, early 1930s–1948
+Early career, 1930s–1948

-In the early 1930s, Muddy Waters accompanied Big Joe Williams on tours of the Delta, playing harmonica.
+In the early 1930s, he accompanied Big Joe Williams on tours of the Delta, playing harmonica.
 Williams recounted to Blewett Thomas that he eventually dropped Muddy "because he was takin' away my women [fans]".

 In August 1941, Alan Lomax went to Stovall, Mississippi, on behalf of the Library of Congress to record various country blues musicians.
 "He brought his stuff down and recorded me right in my house," Muddy told Rolling Stone magazine, "and when he played back the first song I sounded just like anybody's records.
 Man, you don't know how I felt that Saturday afternoon when I heard that voice and it was my own voice.
 Later on he sent me two copies of the pressing and a check for twenty bucks, and I carried that record up to the corner and put it on the jukebox.
 Just played it and played it and said, 'I can do it, I can do it'."
 Lomax came back in July 1942 to record him again.
 Both sessions were eventually released by Testament Records as Down on Stovall's Plantation.
 The complete recordings were reissued by Chess Records on CD as Muddy Waters: The Complete Plantation Recordings.
 The Historic 1941–42 Library of Congress Field Recordings in 1993 and remastered in 1997.